microsoft/bedrock-cli/docs/hld-management.md

 ```

-The default `component.yaml` will be configured with a traefik2 definition by
+The created `component.yaml` will be populated with a traefik2 definition by
 default:

 ```